jamescote/Mass_Spring_Demo/README.md

 cube -> No masses are fixed
 flag -> All first masses along the height are fixed.
 Flag functionality isn't implemented.

+Collision works with the {0,0,0} plane.
+Did not get collision working with other objects.